 While you might not need to get a pap smear every year if your last test result came out negative, it's recommended that you still should schedule a "well woman" visit, to get a pelvic and breast exam, among other things.
 Plus, depending on your age (and your risk level), you may be due for a mammogram.
 This is the perfect time to ask your doctor questions about sexual health and/or other gynecological issues or concerns.

-The American Dental Association says that there's not a one-size-fits-all dental treatment, so for some people that might mean once or twice a year, while others might have to go once a year.
+The American Dental Association says that there's not a one-size-fits-all dental treatment.
 Talk it out with your dentist about the frequency in visits, but a safe start would be at least once a year.

 Photo:PhotoAlto/Eric Audras/Getty Images